Mesothelioma Symptoms

 Early cases of the cancer can occasionally be treated by surgical removal, with chemotherapy and radiation treatment being used as well.
 Unfortunately, in later stages, the cancer is completely incurable and the most that can be done is to relieve the discomfort of the patient by means of palliative treatments.

-Often, tumors in the testicles are secondary to ones that originally formed in the peritoneum (the lining in the abdominal cavity).
-Since the tumors have spread to other areas of the body, treamtment becomes more difficult as the primary and secondary tumors must be treated.
-If the tumor has developed in the testes, the treatment involves the partial, or sometimes total removal of the affected testicle.
+Often, tumors in the testicles are secondary to the ones that originally formed in the peritoneum (the lining in the abdominal cavity).
+Because the tumors have spread to other areas of the body, treatment becomes more difficult because the primary and secondary tumors must be treated.
+If the tumor has developed in the testes, the treatment involves the partial, or sometimes total, removal of the affected testicle.
 This removal is then followed by standard chemotherapy and radiation treatment.

 Unfortunately, testicular mesothelioma is considered a very aggressive form of mesothelioma.
 It also tends to recur within a few years, even in cases of surgical removal of the tumor.